skebi69/IntroBash/PITCHME.md

 +++
 ### if else statement
 *  Uses a test with a binary output to determine path to take
+*  Provides what to do if the condition is false
 -  Syntax
 ```bash
 if [[ test condition ]]